shinhermit/Puissance-4/readme.md

 ##How to compile

 * Open a shell (Terminal)

+you can copy/paste the following command or follow the steps below:

+	cd build; cmake .. -G "Unix makefiles"; cd ..; make; make clean

+###Step by step

-* move to the root folder of the download
+* move to the root folder

-** if you run
+* if you run

 	$ ls

 it should display 4 folders, 'build', gamefiles, 'include' and 'src'

+* move into "build"

+	$ cd build

+* and run cmake:

+	$ cmake .. -G "Unix Makefiles"

+* go back to the main folder:

+	cd ..

 * run the following commands:

 	$ make
 	$ make clean

-* enjoy by running:
+##Run the program:

 	$ ./power4

 #list of options